nginxinc/nginx-gateway-fabric/docs/developer/go-style-guide.md

 ### Use contexts in a viral fashion

-Functions that accept a `context.Contex`t should pass the context or derive a subsidiary context to functions it calls.
+Functions that accept a `context.Context` should pass the context or derive a subsidiary context to functions it calls.
 When designing libraries, subordinate functions (especially those asynchronous or expensive in nature) should accept `context.Context`.